Hans5958/PreMiD-Presences-Personal-Old/^ Docs/planned-pulleys.md

 - Update base script
   - Update metadata schema to 1.3
   - Change position to save `let`/`const` keyword (@Bas950)
+  - Avoid using startTimestamp when endTimestamp is used (@ririxidev)
 - Change details on the main pages (Wikidata, Wikisource, Wiktonary)
 - Add alternative names
 - Take over by changing the author (Wikipedia)